svigerske/mp/doc/source/modeling-expressions.rst

 - *expr1* ^ *expr2*
     *expr-valued:* *expr1* raised to the *expr2* power, for the special cases where either *expr1* or *expr2* is a constant.
-For *expr2* positive integer, the operator is decomposed into quadratic constraints if the solver supports them, otherwise passed to the solver natively or approximated by a piecewise-linear function.
+For *expr2* positive integer, the operator is passed to the solver natively if supported, otherwise decomposed into quadratic constraints if the solver supports them, otherwise approximated by a piecewise-linear function.
+To avoid using native handling of the ^ operator, set option `acc:pow=0`.

 Piecewise-linear approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^